nekoNight653/PromptGenerator/README.md

 Changes:

-    Made a panel for misc buttons like  "clear output"

-    Made it so that image prompts always output on a different thread rather than just when the number requested is over 4, because I fond that depending on the image they could take a while

-    A few more cleanliness improvements
+    Made the prompts panel scroll (This will be required for making any more prompt panels)

+    Made the Prompt class tuple thing back into a record

+    Added a genFolders method to the 2 of the three prompt manager classes.
+It just reduces code

+    Made an all prompt type manager that gets prompts from anywhere

+    Made an all prompt type panel that outputs prompts from anywhere

+    Made a prompt type enum for being able to tell what type a prompt is and also for getting various things from each prompt type

+    Added to the Prompt record which type a prompt is

+    Slightly changed the gerParamedRandPrompts function to work without the getGenre from name method

 Planned changes:

-    I might even make a way to get random prompts from both of the prompt types
+    I'm going to make a way to get random prompts from all of the prompt types

+    I'll probably make a way to enable and disable prompt panels (I mean if I start making lot's of prompt panels it would be useful)

     I may also make sound prompts (Sounds interesting)